Fluke (album)

 Fluke is the debut full-length studio album by Canadian alternative rock band Rusty, released in 1995.
-The album was nominated for the Juno Award for Best Alternative Album at the 1996 Juno Awards.
+The album features the singles "Wake Me", "Groovy Dead", "Misogyny", and "California".

 Overview

 Fluke was recorded in five days at Presence Studio in Toronto.
 The album was produced by Chris Wardman, who also played acoustic guitar on the tracks "Groovy Dead" and "California".
-The album features the singles "Wake Me", "Groovy Dead", "Misogyny", and "California".
+Drums on the tracks "Punk", "Wake Me", "KD Lang", "Misogyny", and "Billy Boy" were credited to the band's original drummer Bob Vespaziani.
+His replacement, Mitch Perkins, played drums on the remainder of the tracks.

+Award nominations

+Fluke was nominated for "Favourite New Release" at the 1995 CASBY Awards.
+It was nominated for "Best Alternative Album" at the 1996 Juno Awards.